franzbu/EnhancedSpaces.spoon/README.md

 })
 ```

+The order of the modifications is entirely up to you.

 ### Switch Directly to Any mSpace
 For switching directly to any mSpace, press the Option key (`alt`) and the key for your mSpace, for example, `3`.

-As before, the line below represents the default setup, and you don't need to add it to your `init.lua` unless you want to apply any changes:
+As before, the line below represents the default setup, and you don't need to add it to your `init.lua` unless you want to make changes:

 ```lua
   modifierMoveWinMSpace = { 'alt' }, -- default: { 'alt' }